ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

    :widths: 10,10,10,10,10,20,20
    :header-rows: 1

-Perfetto will also show rocDeocde API arguments.
+Perfetto will also show rocDecode API arguments.
 Pointers will not be dereferenced and only the address will be displayed.

 rocJPEG trace
 +++++++++++++++